 The only thing that’s changed is the fact that Jerome Powell has paused raising interest rates, which affects the yield curve.
 Economies go through cycles, and a contraction follows every expansion.
 Nobody puts it on a calendar.
 A defensive style of management can sometimes be early, and it can sometimes get a little bit wrong.
 But once that real bear market hits, you need to understand how your portfolio might react in that bear market.
 Most importantly, you need to understand how it affects your overall financial plan.
 Because at the end of the day, everything comes back to your financial plan and you being able to live your one best financial life.

 Thanks for spending a few minutes with me.
 I’m Dean Barber, Founder, and CEO of Barber Financial Group.
-If you’re looking for a second-opinion or looking to stress-test your portfolio for the future, fill out the form below or give us a call anytime at 913-393-1000.
+If you’re looking for a second-opinion or looking to stress-test your portfolio for the future, schedule a complimentary consultation below or give us a call anytime at 913-393-1000.

 Founder & CEO